I did 10 push ups a day 6 to 7 days a week to see if 10 push ups a day was enough to increase my strength.

 Changing the Difficulty

-For more of a challenge you can try doing handstand or tuck planche push ups.
-They are some of the hardest push up variations because you only use your arms.
+For more of a challenge, you can try doing a handstand or tuck planche push-ups.
+They are some of the hardest push-up variations because you only use your arms.
 Your feet are off the floor.
 Before attempting freestanding handstands try doing them with one or two feet against a wall or door.
-The easiest way to workout your shoulders doing handstand push ups is to put your feet on something like a high bed.
+The easiest way to work out your shoulders doing handstand push-ups is to put your feet on something like a high bed.
 Bend your knees and walk your hands back.
 Then push yourself straight up.

 You can make this challenge easier by increasing the number of reps or you can make it harder by decreasing the number of reps.
 It is like doing the bench press.
 Fewer reps means a shorter but more intense workout.

 Some people may need to do 100, 200 or even 300 a day.
-I only needed to do 10 push ups up a day to see results.
+I only needed to do 10 push-ups up a day to see results.
 The key is to continue to challenge yourself by changing your routine.
 If you are strength training then I recommend 8 to 12.
-If you are doing it as an endurance exercise try to increasing the number you can do now by 30.
+If you are doing it as an endurance exercise, try to increase the number you can do now by 30.
 You can keep increasing the number of reps or switch to other variations.